DinkarRachapudi/TreeFinder/README.md

 ##Setting up the Project

 1. Checkout the project from GitHub.
-2. Download and install Mongo DB.
-Create a user from mongo shell.
-These credentials will go in credentails.js in step # 5
+2. Set up Mongo DB.
+  1. Download and install MongoDB.
+  2. Add mongodb bin directory (folder containing mongo.exe) to the path variable if not present.
+  3. Create directory 'data/db' under C drive.
+  4. Run mongod.exe from installation directory.
+MongoDB starts up.
+  5. In a terminal window, enter 'mongo' to start the mongo shell.
+Type 'use soainfra' to switch to soainfra database. soainfra is the database that will be used by the application.
+  6. At the screen which shows 'switched to db soainfra', create a user by running the following command - db.createUser({user:YourUserName,pwd:YourPassword,roles:[]}).
+Successfully added user message is displayed.
+  7. Enter the above user name and password into the placeholders in credentails.js file.
-3. Download and install Node.js
+3. Download and install Node.js.
+Make sure nodejs installation directory is included in the path variable.
-4. Edit context.properties - Enter Oracle BPEL Engine Database parameters and MongoDB parameters in the angle bracket place holders.
+4. Edit context.properties - Enter Oracle BPEL Engine Database parameters in the angle bracket place holders.
-5. Edit credentials.js - Enter MongoDB connection parameters in the angle bracket place holders.
-6. Edit main.handlebars and home.handlebars - Enter SOA server host/port, weblogic domain name and SOA server name in the angle bracket place holders.
+5. Edit main.handlebars and home.handlebars - Enter SOA server host/port, weblogic domain name and SOA server name in the angle bracket place holders.
+Don't forget to remove the angle brackets.
-7. CD to the project directory and run 'node server.js'
+6. CD to the project directory and run 'node server.js'